lookfirst/mui-rff/README.md

 > Note: You can forgo providing the `dateFunsUtils` so long as you have a [`MuiPickersUtilsProvider`](https://material-ui-pickers.dev/getting-started/installation) already present as a parent within the DOM.

+> Note: A locale can be passed by adding passing a `locale` prop.
+See [`localization`](https://material-ui-pickers.dev/localization/date-fns) in Material-UI pickers documentation for more information.

 You'll need to add dependencies:

 `yarn add @date-io/core@1.3.13 @date-io/date-fns@1.3.13 date-fns`